Sue Gray report condemns ‘party’ failings at heart of Boris Johnson’s government

-The report by Sue Gray said the public would be “dismayed” by a series of breaches of coronavirus rules in No 10 and Westminster.
+The British prime minister faced fresh demands to resign after Sue Gray’s report said the public would be “dismayed” by a series of breaches of coronavirus rules in No 10 and Westminster.

 “The events that I investigated were attended by leaders in government.
 Many of these events should not have been allowed to happen,” she said.